 Unfortunately, this is not possible.
-You must attach the Lat Row station to the rear of the G20 base unit in order for it to work.
+You must attach the Lat Row station to the rear of the G20 base unit for it to work.

 Is the Lat Row Station Upgrade Worth It?

-To decide if the Lat Row Station Upgrade is worth if for you, you have to consider these factors:
+To decide if the Lat Row Station Upgrade is worth it for you, you have to consider these factors: